 There are two main types of sarcoma:

-RMS is the most common type of soft tissue sarcoma to occur in childhood accounting for 6% of child cancer rates
+Rhabdomyosarcoma is the most common type of soft tissue sarcoma to occur in childhood accounting for 6% of child cancer rates

 It arises in muscle or fibrous tissue and can occur in almost any part of the body.
 The most common sites are around the head and neck, the bladder or the testes.
 Sometimes tumours may be found in a muscle or a limb, in the chest, or in the abdominal wall.